RBF-HS: Recursive Best-First Hitting Set Search: Preliminaries

-Literature offers a variety of algorithms for conflict computation, e.g., \cite{junker04,rodler2020qx,marques2013minimal,shchekotykhin2015mergexplain}.
-Given a DPI $\dpi = \tuple{\mo,\mb,\Tp,\Tn}$ as input, one call to such an algorithm returns one minimal conflict for $\dpi$.
-All algorithms require an appropriate theorem prover that is used as an oracle to perform consistency checks over the logic by which the DPI is expressed.
-In the worst case, none of the available algorithms has a lower time complexity than $O(|\mo|)$ \cite{marques2013minimal}.
-The performance of diagnosis computation methods depends largely on the complexity of consistency checking for the used logic and on the number of consistency checks executed.
-Since consistency checking is often NP-complete or beyond for practical problems \cite{rodler2019KBS_userstudy,Horridge2011a,Kalyanpur2006a}, and diagnostic algorithms have no influence on the used system description language, it is pivotal to keep the number of conflict computations at a minimum.
+Literature offers a variety of algorithms for conflict computation, e.g., \cite{Horridge2011a,Kalyanpur2006a,gaber2020computation,gregoire2007boosting,lagniez2013factoring,manthey2016efficient,liffiton2013enumerating,junker04,rodler2020qx,marques2013minimal,shchekotykhin2015mergexplain}.
+Among those, we are in this work mainly interested in so-called \emph{black-box} \cite{parsia2005debugging} techniques, such as \textsc{QuickXplain} \cite{junker04,rodler2020qx} or \textsc{Progression} \cite{marques2013minimal}, which are independent of \emph{both} the particular used logic \emph{and} the particular used theorem prover.
+This independence is pivotal for the out-of-the-box applicability of diagnosis computation algorithms in domains where many different logics are adopted to solve problems of interest, e.g., in ontology-based intelligent applications, as studied in our evaluations (Sec.~\ref{sec:eval}).
+Given a DPI $\dpi = \tuple{\mo,\mb,\Tp,\Tn}$ as input, one execution of such a black-box algorithm repeatedly calls an (arbitrary) reasoner that is sound and complete for consistency checks over the logic by which $\dpi$ is expressed, and finally returns one minimal conflict for $\dpi$.
+None of the available black-box algorithms has a worst-case time complexity lower than $O(|\mo|)$ consistency checks \cite{marques2013minimal}.
+Since the performance of diagnosis computation methods depends largely on \emph{(i)}~the complexity of consistency checking for the used logic and \emph{(ii)}~on the number of consistency checks executed, and diagnostic algorithms have no influence on (i), it is important to minimize (ii) by keeping the number of conflict computations at a minimum.